MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 **Storage Spaces.** Storage Spaces provides fault tolerance to virtual "disks" using [mirroring, erasure coding, or both](storage-spaces-fault-tolerance.md).
 You can think of it as distributed, software-defined RAID using the drives in the pool.
 In Storage Spaces Direct, these virtual disks typically have resiliency to two simultaneous drive or server failures (e.g. 3-way mirroring, with each data copy in a different server) though chassis and rack fault tolerance is also available.

 **Resilient File System (ReFS).** ReFS is the premier filesystem purpose-built for virtualization.
 It includes dramatic accelerations for .vhdx file operations such as creation, expansion, and checkpoint merging, and built-in checksums to detect and correct bit errors.
-It also introduces real-time tiers that rotate data between so-called “hot” and “cold” storage tiers in real-time based on usage.
+It also introduces real-time tiers that rotate data between so-called "hot" and "cold" storage tiers in real-time based on usage.

-**Cluster Shared Volumes.** The CSV file system unifies all the ReFS volumes into a single namespace accessible through any server, so that to each server, every volume looks and acts like it’s mounted locally.
+**Cluster Shared Volumes.** The CSV file system unifies all the ReFS volumes into a single namespace accessible through any server, so that to each server, every volume looks and acts like it's mounted locally.

 **Scale-Out File Server.** This final layer is necessary in converged deployments only.
 It provides remote file access using the SMB3 access protocol to clients, such as another cluster running Hyper-V, over the network, effectively turning Storage Spaces Direct into network-attached storage (NAS).